Product Safety Culture Initiative (PSCI)

 A Unifying Safety Database: “Predictive Pharmacovigilance”

-PCSI has also turned to improving routine pharmacovigilance (and safety oversight) for devices, biologics, and other medical products by creating a single database where all relevant safety datasets can be integrated.
+PCSI has proposed enhancing pharmacovigilance (and safety oversight) for devices, biologics, and other medical products by creating a single database where all relevant safety datasets can be integrated.

 This Unifying Safety Database project is a phased approach starting with principles developed by experts of the Project Steering Committee for open-access Clinical Research Safety Informatics and leveraging high-performance computer modeling and simulation capabilities through a multi-sector partnership, going beyond mere detection of safety signals to achieve what has been called “predictive pharmacovigilance—the ability to anticipate drug toxicity and safety issues before harm is done.